Mercer/Princeton Teaching Partnership Program 2017-2018

-The Mercer/Princeton Teaching Partnership program will enable Princeton University graduate students to teach courses at Mercer County Community College, which will provide a valuable, mentored experience by a community college faculty member.
-This program will help Princeton graduate students to develop as teachers, designing and delivering their own courses in their academic fields while learning about teaching at a community college.
+The Mercer/Princeton Teaching Partnership program enables Princeton University graduate students to teach courses at Mercer County Community College, which will provide a valuable, mentored experience by a tenured community college faculty member.
+This program helps Princeton graduate students to develop as teachers, designing and delivering their own courses in their academic fields while learning about teaching at a community college.

-This professional development opportunity will be particularly rich for graduate students because it will encourage them to develop effective teaching skills in a highly diverse community college -- skills that have been shown to benefit all students.
-Mercer faculty mentors will be enriched by the enthusiasm and talent of Princeton graduate students and will have the opportunity to get reconnected to their academic disciplines through conversation with their graduate student partners.
+This professional development opportunity is particularly rich for graduate students because it encourages them to develop effective teaching skills in a highly diverse community college -- skills that have been shown to benefit all students.
+Mercer faculty mentors are enriched by the enthusiasm and talent of Princeton graduate students and have the opportunity to reconnect to their academic disciplines through conversation with their graduate student partners.

-Beginning in January 2017, a cohort of approximately six enrolled Ph.D. students from Princeton who have completed the general examination in their field will be selected to participate in the program.
+Beginning in January 2018, a cohort of up to six enrolled Ph.D. students from Princeton who have completed the general examination in their field will be selected to participate in the program.
 Applications will be solicited from across Princeton University by the Office of the Dean of the Graduate School, with the McGraw Center for Teaching and Learning offering assistance in recruitment of applicants.

-- January 10, 2017 – Appointments will begin for the spring semester.
+- January 23, 2018 – Appointment will begin for the start of Mercer's spring semester.

 Graduate students will submit a teaching-focused cover letter and CV (submitted through SAFE), along with a statement from their adviser that indicates they have permission to apply (this may be sent via email to Amy Pszczolkowski, Assistant Dean for Professional Development, Office of the Dean of the Graduate School, email@example.com.